Skip to main content

 Send the configured request and wait for the Dateno server to respond.

-Below is an example of a successful JSON response.
-You can download data files associated with the dataset now.
+Below is an example of a successful JSON response:

 {